jamesmaino/jmaino_website/content/publication/growthrate.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Proceedings of the Royal Society B*, IEEE."
+publication = "In *Proceedings of the Royal Society B*"
 # publication_short = "In *Proc.
 B*"

 # Abstract and optional shortened version.